janelia-flyem/dvid/README.md

 and YZ orthogonal views or sparse volumes can compactly describe a neuron.
 The extra denormalized data is kept in the datastore until a node is archived, which removes all denormalized key­-value pairs associated with that version node.
 Views of the same data can be eventually consistent.
-(_Status: Multi-scale tiles, sparse volumes implemented.
+(_Status: Multi-scale quadtree, sparse volumes implemented.
 Framework for syncing of denormalized views planned Q1-2 2014._)
 * **Flexible Data Types**: DVID provides a well­-defined interface to data type code that can be easily added by users.
 A DVID server provides HTTP and RPC APIs, authentication, authorization, versioning, provenance, and storage engines.
 It delegates datatype­-specific commands and processing to data type code.
-As long as a DVID type can return data for its implemented commands, we don’t care how its implemented. (_Status: Variety of voxel types, tiles, label maps, and key-value implemented.
+As long as a DVID type can return data for its implemented commands, we don’t care how its implemented. (_Status: Variety of voxel types, quadtree, label maps, and key-value implemented.
 FUSE interface for key-value type working but not heavily used.
 Authentication and authorization support planned Q2 2014, likely using Mozilla Persona + auth tokens similar to github API._)
 * **Scalable Storage Engine**: Although we may have DVID support polyglot persistence (i.e., allow use of relational, graph, or NoSQL databases), we are initially focused on key­-value stores.
 DVID has an abstract key­-value interface to its swappable storage engine.
-We choose a key­-value interface because (1) there are a large number of high­-performance, open­-source implementations that run from embedded to clustered systems, (2) the surface area of the API is very small, even after adding important cases like bulk loads or sequential key read/write, and (3) novel open­-source technology tends to match key­-value interfaces.  (_Status: Use of standard leveldb and HyperLevelDB implemented.
+We choose a key­-value interface because (1) there are a large number of high­-performance, open­-source implementations that run from embedded to clustered systems, (2) the surface area of the API is very small, even after adding important cases like bulk loads or sequential key read/write, and (3) novel technology tends to match key­-value interfaces, e.g., [groupcache](https://github.com/golang/groupcache) and [Seagate's Kinetic Open Storage Platform(https://developers.seagate.com/display/KV/Kinetic+Open+Storage+Documentation+Wiki)]
+(_Status: Use of standard leveldb and
+HyperLevelDB implemented.
 Lightning MDB to be added soon._)

 DVID promotes the view of data as a collection of key­-value pairs where each key is composed of